The Difference Between OKRs That Look Good and OKRs That Work

 Working OKRs are not perfect at the start of the quarter.
 They become useful through consistent interaction.
 Teams learn where assumptions were wrong, where goals were too vague, or where Key Results need clarification.

-This is where many organizations get uncomfortable.
-When OKRs expose misalignment or slow progress, the instinct is often to reset them or rewrite them entirely.
-But effective teams resist that urge.
+This is where many organizations feel uncomfortable.
+When OKRs expose misalignment or slow progress, the instinct is often to reset or rewrite them entirely.
+However, effective teams resist that urge.
 They keep OKRs alive long enough to learn from them.

 The Role of Rhythm Over Perfection